Instagram Reels Not Working? 10 Fixes That Work in 2026

 Settings>General> iPhone Storage achieves the same result without losing draft Reels - Reels uploads failing at 99 percent usually points to a video format mismatch; the supported spec is MP4 or MOV, H.264 codec, under 4 GB, 9 aspect ratio

-- Logging out and back in fixed the missing-Reels-tab bug for us on Galaxy S24 after the November 2025 Instagram server incident referenced in Meta status updates
+- Logging out and back in fixes the missing-Reels-tab bug, a common aftereffect of the November 2025 Instagram server incident referenced in Meta status updates

 #Why Instagram Reels Stops Working